-Covid-19: Keeping schools in Northern Ireland open 'top priority'
+Covid-19: Keeping Northern Ireland schools open is priority - McIlveen

 Meanwhile, the Irish government is considering reducing the self-isolation period for Covid-positive people from 10 days to five.

-RTÉ News reported the coalition party leaders are to meet later to discuss the move after a week of record daily coronavirus cases.
+The coalition party leaders are meeting later to discuss the move after a week of record daily coronavirus cases.